publiccodenet/blog/_posts/2020-06-22-notes-from-community-call-3-june-2020.md

   - Community call
 ---

-# 3 June 2020 community call
+# 3 June 2020 Standard for Public Code community call

 ## Update from the Foundation